brtheo/blog/blogception.md

 Why not. <br>
 Is it optimized ? <br>
 I probably don't think so.
 Having a limited amount of files in a repo is fine but since we are doing 2 fetch requests for each files, it can be limiting for sure.

+You can see the source of this very blog implementing this logic on this repo : [coding-room](https://github.com/brtheo/coding-room)